camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 	* If the content is already cached at that edge location, CloudFront delivers it directly to the user.
 	* If the content is not cached, CloudFront retrieves it from the origin server and then delivers it to the user.
 2. **Regional edge caches** are used by default with Amazon CloudFront.
-	* Regional edge caches are used when you have content that is not accessed frequently enough to remain in an edge location.
+	* Used when you have content that is not accessed frequently enough to remain in an edge location.
 	* Regional edge caches absorb this content and provide an alternative to that content having to be fetched from the origin server.

 > - **Amazon CloudFront**, a content delivery network used to distribute content to end-users in order to *reduce latency*.